pradeepkk321/famly/README.md

 ## Overview

-FHIR Mapper Core eliminates the need to write Java transformation code for each FHIR resource mapping.
+FAMLY eliminates the need to write Java transformation code for each FHIR resource mapping.
 Instead, you define mappings in JSON or Excel configuration files with support for:

 - **Bidirectional transformations** (JSON ↔ FHIR)
 - **Excel-based configuration** for business users (mappings and lookup tables)